 The strain in the subchondral bone and in the cartilage will be investigated using high-resolution 3D X-ray computed tomography (XCT), using both adsorption and phase-contrast imaging.
 Specimens will be subjected to in situ mechanical loading and imaged at increasing incremental loads.
 The degree of strain will be determined using digital volume correlation (DVC) and its distribution related to the degree of damage using histology and immunohistochemistry, which will detect the breakdown of the cartilage matrix.

-The University of Portsmouth is uniquely positioned to answer this research question with its state-of-the-art imaging facilities available at the Zeiss Global Centre as well as world-leading experience in digital volume correlation in musculoskeletal research.
+The University of Portsmouth is uniquely positioned to answer this research question with our exceptional imaging facilities available at the Zeiss Global Centre as well as world-leading experience in digital volume correlation in musculoskeletal research.
 The project will develop and train a PGR student in the large research area of osteoarthritis, but at the same time will utilise new techniques to address the research question.

 The student will use and develop skills, which could be applied to other aspects of biomedical engineering giving them a number of potential career opportunities after completing the PhD.